GuilhermeYm/DiscordBot/README.md

 # DiscordBot
-I will createa bot to Discord, but I don't know if I can finish it.
+I will create a bot to Discord, but I don't know if I can finish it.